SUPERHEROES ARE SUPPOSED TO BE PERFECT

-The impossible has become reality!
+The impossible has become a reality!
 A masked man possesses extraordinary powers, and he’s using those fantastic abilities to fight crime and pursue justice.
-Meanwhile, Miranda Thomas expects to fail at the only thing she ever wanted to do: become a famous star of the stage and screen.
+Meanwhile, Miranda Thomas expects to fail at the only thing she ever wanted to do: become a famous star on the stage and screen.

 One night, Miranda encounters a woman who’s more than human.
 But this powerful woman is dying, fatally wounded by an unknown assailant.
 Miranda’s next decision propels her life in a new direction—and nothing can prepare her for how she, and the world, will change.

 The Flying Woman is a 2019 Book Excellence Award Finalist in the Fantasy category.